 Rule 5 Draft

-The BBA will hold a Rule 5 draft on December 1st of each season.
+The BBA will hold a Rule 5 draft in December of each season.
 Each round, teams will have the option of either making a pick (if they have an available active and secondary roster slot) or passing.
 The Rule 5 Draft will end when all teams have passed in a round.
 The Rule 5 Draft will be handled using the in-game export.
 There are 10 rounds in the Rule 5 draft.
 Please bear in mind that players who appear to be available for the Rule 5 draft in-game may become unavailable if their teams add them to their 40-man roster on the import before the Rule 5 sim.
 Teams can only select players if they have an open 27 and 40 man roster slot.

 If chosen in the Rule 5 draft, a player must be kept on the selecting team’s 27-man major league roster for the entire season after the draft—he may not be optioned or designated to the minors.
 The selecting team may, at any time, release the Rule 5 draftee to return him to his former team; however, this should NOT be done in game.
 Instead, this should be posted in Ping: Commish along with further instructions, if necessary, to replace said player on their roster.
 Once a Rule 5 draftee spends an entire season on his new team’s 27-man roster, his status reverts to normal and he may be optioned or designated for assignment.

 To prevent the abuse of the Rule 5 draft, the rule also states that the draftee must be active for at least 90 days.
 This keeps teams from drafting players, then placing them on the disabled list for the majority of the season.
 For example, if a Rule 5 draftee was active for only 67 days in his first season with his new club, he must be active for an additional 23 games in his second season to satisfy the Rule 5 requirements.